 Luckily, Microsoft Exchange does have a tool that helps fulfill the task by tracking emails containing attachments.
 It is called Hub Transport rules.

 In short, Transport Rules are facilities configured on the Exchange Server that check transmitted emails.
 When an email meets conditions configured in a rule (e.g. contains a specific attachment), an action is executed.
 This action could be forwarding the message to the recipient’s manager, blocking the message, etc.

 Below you can find configuration steps for an example rule.
 The rule blocks all messages with compressed attachments coming from outside of the organization and informs the administrator about that fact.

-To set up such a rule in Exchange 2013 or Exchange 2016, first you need to launch Exchange Admin Center by entering the following address in the web browser:
+To set up such a rule in Exchange 2013, Exchange 2016 or Exchange 2019, first you need to launch Exchange Admin Center by entering the following address in the web browser:

 Click the mail flow option in the left pane, then navigate to the rules tab.

 Click the “+” icon on top of the available rules list and select the Create a new rule….

 In the Name field enter the name of your rule (e.g. Track compressed attachments).
 Next, click More options… to expand available configuration options.